Cronauer Law settled a case that amounted amongst Top 50 Medical Malpractice Settlements in the State of Illinois.

 After this hernia repair surgery, his blood pressure dropped and he complained of severe abdominal pain. plaintiff’s family asked the surgeon to check in on our client, but the surgeon allegedly said that he would not do so until he was finished with other patients.

-Several had passed before the surgeon performed an exploratory surgery and found Burke’s abdomen was full of blood.
-Post surgery , plaintiff’s wife noticed her husband had weakness on the left side of his face, he was unable to fully open his left eye, his lip was drooping and his speech was slurred.
-She urged the Hospital something was wrong, but they did not find this alarming.
+Several hours was allowed to pass before the surgeon responsible was finished working elsewhere.
+The surgeon returned and performed exploratory surgery.
+It was found that our client’s abdomen was full of blood.
+After the surgery, Our client’s wife noticed her husband had weakness on the left side of his face, he was unable to fully open his left eye, his lip was drooping and his speech was slurred.
+She urged the Hospital something was wrong, but they did not find these symptoms alarming.

 The next day, our client’s condition worsened.
 He was unable to eat or drink.
 Another doctor examined our client and determined that he had suffered a stroke overnight.
 More specifically, an acute thrombosis with ischemic infarction of the middle cerebral artery, also known as a middle cerebral artery stroke.
 The stroke had caused irreversible damage.